Harriet Exline Frizzell

-Harriet Idola Exline Frizzell, also known as Mrs. Donald Leslie Frizzell (1909, Washington – 1968) was an American arachnologist.
+Harriet Idola Exline Frizzell (1909, Washington – 1968) was an American arachnologist.
 She was the first woman to receive the Sterning Fellowship at Yale.

 Life and education

 Harriet Exline Lloyd was born in Washington in 1909.
 At the age of sixteen, she entered Reed College with to study language and literature, but soon became interested in chemistry and biology.
 After that, she did a six-year graduate study at the University of Washington, spending summers and Fridays at Harbor Biological Station.

 In 1936, Exline earned her PhD at the University of Washington and was awarded the Sterning Fellowship at Yale for postdoctoral studies in arachnological research with Professor Alexander Petrunkevitch.
 She was the first woman to receive this scholarship.

 On 29 August 1938, Exline married a fellow scientist, Donald L. Frizzell, in Guayaquil, Ecuador.
 She chose marriage over fellowship renewal and sailed for Peru at the end of academic year.
 They remained in Ecuador and Peru during the next five years, working together and individually on arachnology and paleontology researches.